2003 Tour de France, Stage 10 to Stage 20: Stage 19

 The second long individual time trial.
-49 km, flatter than the first long time trial and raced in cool rain on slippy roads rather than 30-plus °C.
+49 km, flatter than the first long time trial and raced in cool rain on slippery roads rather than 30-plus °C.

 The final chance for Jan Ullrich to stop Armstrong winning five-in-a-row.
 The two rode through in almost identical times, but shortly after the second time check at 32.5 km Ullrich fell while taking the curve on a small roundabout.
 Ullrich's challenge was over.
 The stage was won by David Millar who, despite illness and the adverse weather, set the second fastest time trial in the Tour, 54.358 km/h (Greg LeMond 54.545 km/h (1989)).
 A year later David Millar was excluded from the 2004 Tour, and banned from the sport for 2 years, after syringes with traces of EPO were found at his home – he admitted that this time trial was one of the occasions that he had boosted his performance with the drug.